swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 ### 3.5.
 Pre-Authorized Code Flow
 (4) Token Request requires use of Demonstrating Proof of Possession (DPoP)<br>
 Registering a DPoP key MUST come with a key attestation (with the same [security level](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#name-attack-potential-resistance) as allowed by the issuer for the holder binding key) in case where a hardware-bound credential is requested. <br>
 Transaction Code `tx_code` MUST be supported.
-The use of Transaction Code is optional, but recommended.<br>
+The use of Transaction Code is OPTIONAL.<br>
 Wallets MUST support 6 digit tx_codes.
 Issuers SHOULD invalidate a credential offer after 5 failed retries.<br>

 ## Credential